AdamanskaHub/SimonReturns/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 templateKey: blog-post
 title: Test of a timed post
 date: 2020-04-27T10:35:00.000Z
-description: |-
-  This is a new test of a timed post
-  Lorem ipsum etc etc
-  Lorem ipsum etc etc
-  Lorem ipsum etc etc
-  Lorem ipsum etc etc
+description: This is the description
 featuredpost: false
 featuredimage: /img/products-grid3.jpg
 tags: